K-Pop Photocard Price Index — Korean Market Medians avatar

 K-Pop Photocard Price Index 📊🎴

 The first K-pop photocard price index built on Korean-origin market data.
-This actor samples live listings from Pocamarket (포카마켓) — the global marketplace where K-pop fans buy and resell photocards — and aggregates them into one clean index row per (artist, member): listing count, median / min / max USD asking price, average wish count (demand signal), and sample listing URLs.
+This actor samples live listings from Pocamarket (포카마켓) — the global marketplace where K-pop fans buy and resell photocards — and aggregates them into one clean index row per (artist, member): listing count, median / min / max USD asking price, a confidence interval on that median, the sampling basis the statistics were computed over, average wish count (demand signal), and sample listing URLs.

 Sellers and buyers on eBay, Mercari, or Depop usually price photocards by guessing from scattered listings.
 This index lets you price against the origin market instead.